Trump sharply criticizes Netanyahu over intelligence failure in latest sign of soured relationship - KTVZ

 The remarks reflect the soured relationship between the two men and are notable at a time when Trump’s Republican presidential rivals have uniformly sought to position themselves as steadfast supporters of Netanyahu during Israel’s war with Hamas.

 “(Netanyahu) has been hurt very badly because of what’s happened here.
 He was not prepared.
-He was not prepared, and Israel was not prepared,” Trump said in an interview with Fox News’ Brian Kilmeade that aired Wednesday night.
+He was not prepared, and Israel was not prepared,” Trump told Fox News’ Brian Kilmeade in an interview clip that aired Wednesday night.

 Trump went further at a campaign event in West Palm Beach, Florida.